What’s your background before joining Create 8?

 Of course my favourite projects are when I get to create illustrations, and I have a soft spot for any designs that are relevant to children, nurseries and similar businesses.

 However I do also enjoy projects that have a bit of character behind them, where the client is willing to go for something colourful and fun.
-Also I want dibs on any Christmas projects!
+Also I have dibs on Christmas projects!